fpvandoorn/fpvandoorn.github.io/index.md

 ## News

+* *February 2025*: I've created a [dedicated page](formalized-mathematics) for the formalized mathematics group in Bonn.
 * *October 2024*: There is an almost weekly [seminar](https://github.com/fpvandoorn/BonnLeanSeminar) on Friday at 14:15-16:00 in room N0.003 on formalization.
 See the [seminar schedule](#seminar-schedule) below.
 * *October 2024*: This semester I'm organizing a weekly Lean hacking session on Wednesdays 18:15-20:00 in seminar room 0.006.
 Feel free to join.
 There will be cookies!
 * *October 2024*: Maria, Michael and Arend joined the formalization group in Bonn.